-The goal of this module is to educate physical therapists about hippotherapy and improve their ability to identify suitable clients for referral to an appropriate facility.
-Following the completion of this manuscript, the reader will be able to:
+The goal of this hippotherapy continuing education program is to educate physical therapists about hippotherapy and improve the ability to identify suitable clients for referral to an appropriate facility.
+After studying the information presented here, you will be able to:

-- Compare hippotherapy and its biomechanical benefits with therapeutic riding.
+- Compare hippotherapy and its biomechanical benefits with traditional therapy

-Gannett Healthcare Group is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from October 21, 2009 to October 20, 2015.
+OnCourse Learning is an approved sponsor by The NY State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/2009 to 10/20/2018.

 This course has been approved by: